gnuradio/greps/grep-0000-greps.md

 editorial aspects of the GREP workflow (e.g. assigning GREP numbers and changing their status).

-The list of GREP editors always include:
+The list of GREP editors always include the board members, and members of the General Assembly.

-- The GNU Radio Foundation Board members
-- The GNU Radio release manager
-- The GNU Radio community manager

-The current editors are:

-- Martin Braun
-- Ben Hilburn
-- Marcus Müller

-The GNU Radio leadership may choose any other individual to be an editor.
+The General Assembly may choose additional individuals to be a editors.

 For any decision that pertains to the technical side of GNU Radio, the technical lead of GNU Radio has the final say.
 The technical side